bpype/blender-studio-pipeline/docs/naming-conventions/in-file-prefixes.md

 # In-file Prefixes

 ::: warning Work in Progress
-30 Apr.
-2023 - The content of this page is currently being edited/updated.
+Oct 13th 2023 - The content of this page is currently being edited/updated.
 :::

 ## Collection names